Just Fontaine, who scored 13 goals at 1958 World Cup, dies

-PARIS (AP) — Just Fontaine, the French soccer great who scored a record 13 goals at the 1958 World Cup, has died.
+PARIS (AP) — No one could beat Just Fontaine’s World Cup scoring record during his lifetime.

+His 13 goals in a single tournament was set with France in 1958 and has withstood 16 World Cups since.

+Fontaine’s death was confirmed Wednesday by his former club Reims and the French soccer federation.
 He was 89.

-Fontaine’s former club Reims and the French soccer federation confirmed his death on Wednesday.
+The closest anyone has come to Fontaine’s tally was Gerd Müller, who scored 10 for West Germany in 1970.
+Kylian Mbappé scored eight at last year’s World Cup.

-Fontaine took six games to achieve his feat at the 1958 tournament in Sweden, shortly after winning a French league and French Cup double with Reims and leading the league with 34 goals.
+Fontaine took six games to achieve his feat at the World Cup in Sweden, shortly after winning a French league and French Cup double with Reims and leading the league with 34 goals.

 “Justo is, and will remain a legend of the French team,” France coach Didier Deschamps said.